-“We try to donate more during the summer months when children are not in school,” says Lydia Botham, executive director, Land O’Lakes Foundation.
+“We try to donate more during the summer months when children are not in school,” says Morgan Kinross-Wright, vice president of community relations and executive director of the Land O’Lakes, Inc. Foundation.
 “At school, they’re usually provided a couple meals and snacks but in summer when they are at home, they won’t get this food.”

 It’s a situation that food banks are all too familiar with; the statistics speak for themselves.

-“An average of one in six children experience hunger in our communities,” says Heather Olson, director of corporate partnerships for Second Harvest Heartland in St. Paul, Minnesota.
+“An average of one in six children experience hunger in our communities,” says Heather Olson, director of corporate partnerships and cause marketing for Second Harvest Heartland in St. Paul, Minnesota.
 “They may not know where dinner is coming from or there may not be enough food at home over the weekend.

 Imagine having to tell your children not to expect dinner tonight.
 That’s something we want to end.
 And we’re working hard to reach that goal.

-“As a food and ag company, with hunger as one of the three focus areas of our Foundation, this program is very important to us,” says Lydia.
+“As a food and ag company, with hunger as one of the three focus areas of our Foundation, this program is very important to us,” says Morgan.